suryanarayanan21/HPCC-Evaluation-metrics-for-ML-algorithms/README.md

 #### Accuracy
 Returns the R-squared, Mean squared, and Root Mean Sqared error metrics on the data, given the actual values and the values predicted by the ML model.
 ## Linear regression
+### Coefficient evaluation
+#### Standard Error (SE)
+The standard error is an estimate of the standard deviation of the coefficient.
+Provides the standard error for each beta coefficient, and each dependent variable in the model.
+Only meaningful during the training phase.
+#### T-statistic
+The t statistic is the coefficient divided by its standard error.
+A larger absolute value of the T-statistic indicates that the coefficient is more significant.
+#### P-value
+Tests the null hypothesis that a given coefficient is insignificant.
+A low P-value indicates that the coefficient is significant.
+A high P-value indicates that the coefficient is insignificant.
+#### Confidence Interval
+The Confidence Interval determines the interval within which each estimated coefficient must exist to satisfy a given confidence level that is required
+### Model evaluation
+#### Analysis of Variance (ANOVA)
+#### R-squared
+#### Adjusted R-squared
+#### F-Test
+#### Akaike Information Criterion (AIC)
 ## Logistic regression
 ## Clustering
 ## SVM